-Less than one year More than one year Total
+Less than one year

-2023 2022 2023 2022 2023 2022
+2024 2023

-AED AED AED AED AED AED
+AED AED

-Trade and other payables 3,977,203 7,494,625 3,977,203 7,494,625
+Trade and other payables 883,395 3,977,203

 Market risk

 Market risk is the risk that the changes in market prices, such as foreign currency exchange rates, interest rates and prices, will affect the Establishment's income or the value of its holdings of financial instrument.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the returns.